mrkamel/search_cop/README.md

 end
 ```

-Here, ActiveRecord assigns a different SQL alias for users within its SQL
+Here, for queries to work you have to use `users_books.username`, because
-queries, because the user model is associated multiple times.
-Therefore, you
+ActiveRecord assigns a different SQL alias for users within its SQL queries,
-have to reference it approprietly.
-However, as AttrSearchable now can't
+because the user model is associated multiple times.
+However, as AttrSearchable
-infer the `User` model from `users_books`, you have to add:
+now can't infer the `User` model from `users_books`, you have to add:

 ```ruby
 class Book < ActiveRecord::Base